SimonFermor/philosophy/src/topics/utilitarianism.md

 ### Origins
 Jeremy Bentham in 1789: An introduction to the principles of morals and legislation.

+Jeremy defined his principle of utility: one should act to produce the greatest good for the greatest number of people.

 ### Value Theory
 Only thing that matters is happniness and the absense of suffering.
 Money is only of value as a way to get happiness.